vnchen92/calorie_calc/README.md

 ## Bonus Features

 There are so many ways in which this calculator can be more helpful and customizable.
 Some updates can be:
-- Splash page: implement form for user before displaying everything to check what they would like their maximum calories, carb, protein, and fat intake before to customize the bar chart before it has been rendered.
+- Splash page: implement form for user preferences on maximum calories, carb, protein, and fat intake to customize bar chart before render
 - Chart comparason between current meal and US recommended guidelines
+- Addition of other popular fast food restaurants such as McDonald's and Chipotle

 ## Credits

-- LinkedIn and GitHub icons provided by https://icons8.com/
+- LinkedIn, GitHub, AngelList, and Portfolio icons provided by https://icons8.com/
 - Name and Title Font provided by https://fontmeme.com/
 - Giant baquette background image provided by https://www.vecteezy.com/vector-art/
-- All menu images provided by https://www.flaticon.com/
+- Menu images provided by https://www.flaticon.com/ and https://icons8.com/
 - Mini Subway sandwich image provided by https://www.kissclipart.com/